-- ◆ NWCONFIG NLM[TM] - LOAD and BIND commands
+- NWCONFIG NLMTM - LOAD and BIND commands

 If you know the parameters required by the communication protocol, you can use the LOAD and BIND commands to load and bind LAN drivers at the server command line.
-For more information, see Reference > Utilities Reference > Utilities > LOAD and BIND.
+For more information, see BIND and LOAD in Utilities Reference.